MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Changelog ==

+= 1.7.0 =
+* Released 2016-03-28
+* Plugin will now display an error if an incompatible version of PHP is installed.
+* Bug Fix: Plugin no longer shows a notice if a UA code isn't set
+* Bug Fix: Plugin will now trigger events if a UA code is set in the feed but not in the settings
+* Enhancement: Document Path will now be set as part of event creation
+* Enhancement: Measurement protocol updated
+* Enhancement: Measurement protocol will not detect SSL and use the appropriate protocol

 = 1.6.5 =
 * Released 2015-12-11
 * Ability to add multiple UA codes in the feed settings.